You are here

 Confirming the diagnosis

-Confirmation of the diagnosis requires:
+Confirmation of the diagnosis may require:

 Additional diagnoses covered by SOP